 KEYWORD RANK: where you rank in search results for that keyword.

 SEARCH FREQUENCY RANK: Search Frequency Rank (SFR), collected from Amazon.
 This is where that keyword ranks against all searches done on Amazon.

 CUSTOM SORT: drag and drop the keywords into the order you prefer.

-You can change the default colors for each page at the lower right of the Keywords screen.
+You can change the default colors for each page:

 The system runs automatically and will begin to index that keyword for that ASIN/Project.
 It runs on an overnight cycle, so keyword you enter today will begin processing and have data the following day.